ukihunter/Dead-island-2-Trainer/README.md

 # Dead Island 2 Trainer

+# Dead Island 2 Trainer

+> **⚠️ WARNING: This project is intended for educational purposes only.**
+>
+> Using game trainers, cheats, or modifications in ways that violate the terms of service of any software or game may result in bans, legal action, or other consequences.
+The authors of this code are not responsible for any misuse.
+Please use responsibly and only in accordance with all applicable laws and terms.

+---
+Dead island 2 Trainer using C#
 ![](demo.jpg)

 A simple Windows Forms application (C#, .NET Framework 4.7.2) for enabling cheats in **Dead Island 2** (64-bit version).
 This trainer allows you to toggle various in-game features such as God Mode, infinite weapon durability, stamina, and money by directly patching the game's memory.